hermiteer/Blockhead/README.md

 1. Create a red rectangle with the screen coordinates
 1. Project the screen rectangle to the frame buffer coordinates
 1. Calculate the texture coordinates from the frame buffer coordinates
+1. Filter the clamped texture
-1. Apply the frame buffer to the box using the texture coordinates
+1. Apply the clamped texture to the box node

 The bounding box projection uses the center and radius of the face geometry, and projects points on all three axes.
 When projected to 2D, the largest radius is then used to determine the 2D bounding box.
 This ensures that the bounding box always surrounds the face geometry regardless of orientation.